Introduction

 Importance of Early Identification

 Early identification of SPD is crucial for implementing effective interventions and supports.
 Although SPD is not formally recognized as a distinct diagnosis in the DSM-5, professionals such as occupational therapists can assess sensory processing difficulties and provide strategies to manage them.
-Taking a sensory processing disorder test can be the first step in this process.
+Taking a SPD test can be the first step in this process.

 How is SPD Diagnosed?